Moarcas/IntroductionToRobotics/README.md

 <ol>
         <li><h4>Intro Message</h4>
-        When powering up the project, a greeting messageshould be shown until the joystick is pressed</li>
+        When powering up the project, a greeting message should be shown until the joystick is pressed</li>
         <li>
         <h4>Menu</h4>
         <ol>